Biltmore stick: Use

 Diameter at breast height (DBH) is measured by holding the stick a fixed distance, usually 25 in, from the eye, and at breast height, which in the United States is 4.5 ft up the bole of the tree.
 The left side of the stick is flush with the left side of the tree.
 The number where the right side of the tree lines up with the stick is the approximate DBH of the tree.

 To measure height, the user stands a fixed distance from the tree, usually 66 ft in the United States.
 The stick is held upright, with the back edge of the stick facing the user.
 The back edge of the stick will be marked with 1, 2, 3, 4, and 5 log markings, indicating the number of 16 ft logs in a tree.
 The bottom of the stick should line up with the bottom of the tree's trunk.
 The height of the tree is how high the tree goes up on the stick to a merchantable top.

 Tree height is measured to a merchantable top, the point at which a tree can be accepted for use by a sawmill.
 This point can be reached either by defects (extreme sweep, crook, deviating branching, or other defects) or at a diameter limit for very straight trees.
 A common cutoff is 4 in diameter, which is acceptable for pulpwood.

 History

 The Biltmore stick is so named because it was developed at the Biltmore Estate, one of the first places in the United States where forestry was applied as a science.
 Gifford Pinchot, the future first chief of the United States Forest Service, and then Carl A. Schenck were hired in the 1890s to restore 125000 acre of land around the Biltmore estate to a healthy forest.
 Schenck was the developer of the Biltmore stick.

-Ever since this time, the Biltmore stick has been used by foresters to quickly cruise timber.
+Ever since that time, the Biltmore stick has been used by foresters to quickly cruise timber.